camptocamp/c2cgeoportal/doc/integrator/caching.rst

 Internal
 --------

-The application also has an internal cache, that will be invalidated on application start and after each modification in the ``Theme`` or the ``RestrictionArea``.
+The application also has an internal cache.
+The internal cache will be invalidated on application start and after each modification in the ``Theme`` or the ``RestrictionArea``.

 The internal cache can also be invalidated by calling the URL